Semester of Graduation

 Results from numerical experiments indicated that the droplet size, ligament length of a slag material increases with an increase in Ekman number while keeping the other two parameters effectively unaltered.
 The observed increase of the droplet size with increase in Ekman number is due to the decrease of applied atomization energy on the thin liquid film at the edge of the spinning disk.
 The droplet size, ligament length also increases by decreasing the Ohnesorge number due to a higher resistance offered by surface tension forces to the liquid disintegration process.
 The droplet size, ligament length values also increased as the Reynolds number was increased.

-Kandati, Sai Saran, "Numerical Study of Liquid Atomization Process using the Volume Of Fluid Method in ANSYS Fluent" (2018).
+Kandati, Sai Saran, "Numerical Study of Liquid Atomization and Breakup Using the Volume of Fluid Method in ANSYS Fluent" (2018).
 LSU Master's Theses.
 4811.

 Nikitopoulos, Dimitris E